 The fees are in line with most mid-range VPN providers, although it’s not especially flexible if you’d like to use the premium plan for a few months without having to pay the full amount each time.
 (Most providers offer 3 months or 6 months, but it’s pretty much all or nothing here.)

-I had no problems when it came to cancelling the service, as it could be done directly through the App store and comes with a 45-day money-back guarantee.
+I had no problems when it came to canceling the service, as it could be done directly through the App Store and comes with a 45-day money-back guarantee.
 This is a longer grace period than most premium providers offer.

 They also mention that they keep no credit card or payment information on file if you do make an account, and I’ve faced no further charges so far.

-As you might expect, the free tier doesn’t offer much protection, and they admit to selling personal information to allow for their free service.
-For example, this ‘Do Not Sell My Personal Information’ section at the bottom of their main page reads:
+As you might expect, the free tier doesn’t offer much protection, and they previously admitted to selling personal information to allow for their free service.
+For example, the ‘Do Not Sell My Personal Information’ section at the bottom of the Pango main page used to state: